-A new tester for Ferrari's Purosangue crossover has been spotted again, and this time its wearing the production body shell.
+A new tester for Ferrari's Purosangue crossover has been spotted again, and this time it is wearing the production body shell.

-Underpinning it will be a new front mid-engine platform Ferrari is developing for its future grand touring models, like replacements for the Portofino, Roma and 812 Superfast.
-The platform complements the new mid-engine architecture that debuted in the SF90 Stradale.
+Underpinning the Purosangue will be a new front mid-engine platform Ferrari has developed for its future grand touring models, like replacements for the Portofino, Roma and 812 Superfast.
+The platform complements the new mid-engine architecture that debuted in the SF90 Stradale and has since appeared in the 296 GTB.

-Both platforms incorporate hybrid technology but the front mid-engine platform will also allow for the possibility of a non-electrified all-wheel-drive system and two rows of seats for a maximum of four seats.
-The front mid-engine platform will also feature a transaxle transmission, specifically a dual-clutch unit, for better weight balance and packaging.
+Both platforms incorporate hybrid technology but the front mid-engine platform also allows for the possibility of a non-electrified all-wheel-drive system and two rows of seats for a maximum of four seats.
+The front mid-engine platform also features a transaxle transmission, specifically a dual-clutch automatic unit, for better weight balance and packaging.

 A V-12 engine, likely with some form of electrification, is expected to be offered in the Purosangue in addition to a base V-8 that's also electrifed.
 Interestingly, there are rumors Ferrari's first battery-electric car due around 2025 will also be a crossover, perhaps a variant of the Purosangue.

 It isn't clear what utility the Purosangue will offer but we've previously heard it will come with four doors.
 The rear doors might end up as suicide-style doors similar to those used on the Mazda RX-8 sports car, which would allow Ferrari’s design team to preserve a sporty coupe-like side view.

-The Purosangue is just one of several models Ferrari will introduce by the end of 2022.
-Beyond this date, Ferrari will finally introduce its successor to the LaFerrari, a car expected to be related to the Prancing Horse's Le Mans Hypercar racer set to compete from 2023.
+Following the debut of the Purosangue, Ferrari is expected to finally introduce its successor to the LaFerrari, a car expected to be related to the Prancing Horse's Le Mans Hypercar racer set to compete in the World Endurance Championship's Hypercar class from 2023.
+We should also see a convertible option added to the 296 GTB.